r7-labs/R7.News/R7.News.Stream/README.md

 * Allows editing of displayed news entries.
 * Provides pagination in various modes.
 * Displays not yet published or expired news entries for editors.
+* Atom feeds with aggregated content.

 ## Future releases may include:

-* RSS/Atom feeds with aggregated content.
 * User-controlled sorting and basic search (by dates, tags, etc.)